Yazan, Mazandaran

-Yazan (يازن) (Note: Also romanized as Yāzan) is a village in Eshkevar Rural District of the Central District of Ramsar County, Mazandaran province, Iran.
+Yazan (يازن) (Note: Also romanized as Yāzan) is a village in Eshkevar Rural District of the Central District in Ramsar County, Mazandaran province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 275 in 59 households.
 The following census in 2011 counted 224 people in 60 households.
-The 2016 census measured the population of the village as 212 people in 66 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 212 people in 66 households, the most populous in its rural district.